RealMosam/VB-VS-Projects/README.md

 # VB-VS-Projects
-Virual Basic/ Virtual Studio Projects
+Visual Basic/ Visual Studio Projects

 Read Each README in the respective Project folder for ease usage and understanding.